-Automation is a hugely important tool for me in my work as a lead software design engineer.
-Working at a company that has grown quickly can sometimes leave you with limited resources.
+At BitTitan, we develop products to automate the businesses of our partners, and automation is an equal and hugely important tool for me in my work as a lead software design engineer at BitTitan.
+Working at a company that has grown as quickly as BitTitan can sometimes leave you with limited resources.
 Without automation it can be very challenging to keep up with the pace required to keep moving quickly.

 Benefits of Automation

 Developing software can involve quite a few tedious or error-prone processes: Building or compiling code, deploying your software, installing/providing correct dependencies, running static analysis and code quality tools across many projects, running automated tests… the list goes on.
 All these processes carry the mental overhead of having to remember how to perform them, and require robust, up-to-date documentation to be written in order for everyone to be able to follow along consistently.

 As an example, I have recently been focusing on providing team members both inside and outside of the UI team with several automated command-line tools that "just work" without having to remember every detail of several multi-step processes.
 Often it’s been possible for me to reduce those processes to a single command.
 As for documentation, it’s provided by simply typing the command name without any parameters, which means it’s always available exactly where and when you need it.
 This way the team can free their mental energy to focus on coming up with solutions to new and exciting problems rather than continually butting up against the same issues.